isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Detached threads are hard to monitor.

 ???
-Place all "immortal threads" on the free store rather than `detach()`?
+Place all “immortal threads” on the free store rather than `detach()`?

 ##### Example